 …Or have run-ins with local wildlife

 Dangers lie outside your RV too.
-If you are travelling to remote, pastoral or wild locations, be sure to keep a close eye on the local flora and fauna.
+If you are traveling to remote, pastoral or wild locations, be sure to keep a close eye on the local flora and fauna.
 Make sure your pet does not ingest any poisonous plants, or have any run-ins with local wildlife.
-For example, look out for snakes, if travelling in an area where you may encounter some… keep an eye out for large predators like bears when in the woods – these may attack dogs if they feel they are a threat – especially if they have young.
+For example, look out for snakes, if traveling in an area where you may encounter some… keep an eye out for large predators like bears when in the woods – these may attack dogs if they feel they are a threat – especially if they have young.
 Even local farm animals may pose a threat if you are not careful – cows, for example, have been known stampede dogs that get between them and their calves.

 These two seem to be getting along just fine.
 But not all animal encounters run as smoothly.
 Be careful around any other animals with your pet.

 Be Wary of Letting Your Pet Run Free

 While, in certain places, it may be perfectly safe to let your dog off their leash, it is important to employ common sense.
 Consider the surroundings: other people and other animals, as well as the natural terrain.
 Only let your dog off leash where it is safe (and permitted) to do so.

 Keeping your pet safe is largely a case of common sense.
 Make sure that their basic needs are met at all times and keep potential dangers in mind, and you and your pet are sure to have a safe and enjoyable time on your RV adventure.